-Tubal ligation is permanent contraception or sterilisation.
+Tubal ligation (having your tubes tied) is permanent contraception or sterilisation.
 This page explains how this method works and how to get one.

 What is tubal ligation?

 Permanent contraception is called sterilisation.

 A tubal ligation is a procedure to close both fallopian tubes which means that sperm can’t get to an egg to fertilise it.

 How is a tubal ligation done?